Starting a limited liability company (LLC) is easy. And to make it even easier, we’ve created an LLC formation checklist.

 How to Form an LLC

 Forming an LLC is easy.
-There are two options for forming your LLC:
+There are two options for creating your LLC:

 - You can hire a professional LLC formation service to set up your LLC (for a small fee)